sandinmyjoints/requests-review/review.rst

 incorrect, beautiful or ugly.
 Requests is written in a programming language called Python [#]_ that's known for being easy to read.
-Unusually for programming languages, Python requires a certain amount of space between bits of code, and its style guide encourages using even more space than required.
-Clear and consistent names for built-in elements of the language that programmers cannot change aid comprehension--not the case in every language.
-Reitz embraces Python's style.
+Unusually for programming languages, Python requires a certain amount of space between bits of code, and its style guide encourages the use of even more space than required.
+Built-in elements of the language that programmers cannot change have clear and consistent names that further aid comprehension--not the case in every language.
+In Requests, Reitz embraces Python's style.

 Structure
 ---------